cncf/toc/proposals/incubation/keptn.md

 - *Support for user-defined automation sequences*: Go beyond delivery and remediation by defining your own automation sequences including pre-defined and custom tasks.
 - *Security improvements of Keptn*: Introduced RBAC for all Keptn core services to restrict permissions on the Kubernetes cluster, added security contexts for core services, and core services are not running root users anymore.
 - *Change of tooling at runtime*: Developed an approach to manage execution of Keptn integrations at runtime to allow for more flexible tool integrations.
 The subscription of tool integrations to the Keptn control-plane can be managed via a central interface.
-- *Reduced default resource consumption & dependencies*: By removing dependencies in the Keptn default installation, the resource consumption could be improved by ~55% in terms of CPU and memory resources.
+- *Reduced default resource consumption & dependencies*: By removing dependencies in the Keptn default installation, the resource consumption could be reduced by ~55% in terms of CPU and memory resources.
 This could be achieved by a clear [separation between control-plane](https://keptn.sh/docs/0.8.x/operate/k8s_support/) (Keptn default installation) and execution plane.

 **Ecosystem Growth**: Keptn has grown its ecosystem by adding support for more than 10 tools and added and strengthened integrations with CNCF projects as well as other tools.
 Besides, the Keptn team is providing [templates](https://github.com/keptn-sandbox?q=template&type=&language=&sort=) to foster new tools integrations.